urnormalcoderbb/DIY-Animatronic-Endoskeleton/README.md

    Gather your ESP32 modules, servos, and other listed materials.

 3. **Upload the code:**
-   Flash the provided code to both ESP32s using the Arduino IDE or any ESP32-compatible platform.
+   Flash the provided code to both ESP32s Thonny IDE or any ESP32-Micropython-compatible platform.

 4. **Build the endoskeleton:**
    (3D files and full build guide coming soon!
 For now, use foam, bamboo skewers, and cardboard as temporary structure.)